njcyx/fedexwebservices/README.md

 (Under development, for personal purposes only)

-This module is based on the Numinix FedEx Shipping Module, v1.9.0 with some modifications to support Zen Cart 1.5.8 and PHP 8.0 or higher.
+This module is based on the Numinix FedEx Shipping Module, v1.9.0 with some modifications to support Zen Cart 1.5.8 and PHP 8.0.
+PHP 8.1 is not tested so probably it still works.

 Original plug-in download Link: https://www.numinix.com/zen-cart-plugins-modules-shipping-c-179_250_373_163/fedex-web-services-shipping